Eric Abrahamson: Professional and civic life

-Dr. Abrahamson is the president of Vantage Point Historical Services, Inc. Vantage Point's clients include Fortune 500 companies in financial services, telecommunications, and banking as well as leading philanthropic organizations.
+Abrahamson is the president of Vantage Point Historical Services, Inc. Vantage Point's clients include Fortune 500 companies in financial services, telecommunications, and banking as well as leading philanthropic organizations.

-He received his Ph.D. in American History from Johns Hopkins University in 2003.
+Abrahamson received a Ph.D. in American history from Johns Hopkins University in 2003.
 His dissertation and coursework focused on the role of government in promoting innovation and economic growth in the development of cellular telephony.
-Dr. Abrahamson has written a number of books and articles, including Spirited Commitment: The Samuel and Saidye Bronfman Foundation, which he co-authored with Roderick MacLeod (McGill-Queens University Press, 2010) and Anytime, Anywhere: Entrepreneurship and the Creation of a Wireless World, which he co-authored with Louis Galambos of Johns Hopkins University (Cambridge University Press, 2002).
+Abrahamson has written a number of books and articles, including Spirited Commitment: The Samuel and Saidye Bronfman Foundation, which he co-authored with Roderick MacLeod (McGill-Queens University Press, 2010) and Anytime, Anywhere: Entrepreneurship and the Creation of a Wireless World, which he co-authored with Louis Galambos of Johns Hopkins University (Cambridge University Press, 2002).
 His book Building Home: Howard F. Ahmanson and the Politics of the American Dream was published by the University of California Press in February 2013.
-He edited a six-volume series of books on the history of the Rockefeller Foundation, including his book Beyond Charity: A Century of Philanthropic Innovation, which was released by The Rockefeller Foundation in March 2013.
+He edited a six-volume series of books on the history of the Rockefeller Foundation, including his book Beyond Charity: A Century of Philanthropic Innovation, which was released by the Rockefeller Foundation in March 2013.

 In 2010, Abrahamson cofounded the Black Hills Knowledge Network, an innovative library-based community news and information project.
 He serves on the board of the John T. Vucurevich Foundation, as well as the South Dakota Humanities Council.
 He has also been a member of the Rapid City Area Schools Board of Education, chairman of the South Dakota State Library Board, a member of the board of the Black Hills Area Community Foundation and a member of the Rapid City Library Board of Trustees.